-- An amount equal to 2.0x Mr. McMaude's then-current base salary, payable in equal installments in accordance with our payroll practice; - Any prior year bonus; and - If Mr. McMaude timely elects continued coverage under COBRA, continued health insurance coverage, at active employee rates, for the earlier of 24 months or when Mr. McMaude becomes eligible for health insurance coverage from a new employer.
+- An amount equal to 2.0x Mr. Reed's then-current base salary, payable in equal monthly installments over two years; and - Any prior year bonus.

-Upon a termination of Mr. McMaude's employment due to his death or as a result of his disability, Mr. McMaude will be entitled to any prior year bonus.
+Upon a termination of Mr. Reed's employment due to his death or as a result of his disability, Mr. Reed will be entitled to any prior year bonus.